NarikMe/narik-angular/README.md

     `
     ng new narik-project
     `

     2. Add Narik to project
     `
     ng add narik
     `

+    More information about **ng add narik** can be found in [Narik Schematics](https://github.com/NarikMe/narik-angular/wiki/19.-Narik-Schematics)
 - Clone any of Narik starters

     [narik-material-starter](https://github.com/NarikMe/narik-material-starter)